Set include path

 try {

-// Allocate memory for Q and R matrices
+// Allocate storage for Q and R matrices

 dstmpX = new hdf5Dataset(filename, "Step6/XQ", false);